• Skip to primary navigation

 And in case you need it… I have a packing list for spending 1 week on the Cape!
 It works for the islands, too 🙂

-2 CommentsFiled Under: New England, travel, USA Travel Tagged With: Cape Cod, city guide, family travel, travel tips, travel with kids, what to do
+Posted In: family travel, New England, USA Travel · Tagged: Cape Cod, city guide, family travel, travel tips, travel with kids

 Comments